daniel-lanciana/style-guides/sql.md

 * Use consistent and descriptive identifiers and names.
 * Make judicious use of white space and indentation to make code easier to read.
+* Use auto-incrementing integers when a surrogate primary key is needed.
 * Store [ISO-8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`).
 * Try to use only standard SQL functions instead of vendor specific functions for